Judges can make bad rulings.

 For more information about the types of legal errors and issues upon which a California appeal may be based, please review our article on Grounds on Which to Appeal a Criminal Conviction in California.

 This is simply one reason why having a seasoned California appeals lawyer is essential.
-Without a thorough understanding of the timeframes and deadlines relevant to appeal a criminal conviction in California, it doesn’t matter how strong your appeal is…a missed deadline can all but forfeit your appellate rights.
+Without a thorough understanding of the timeframes and deadlines relevant to appeal a criminal conviction in California, it does not matter how strong your appeal is.
+A missed deadline can all but forfeit your appellate rights.

 Generally speaking, an appeal must be taken after a final judgment.
 A “final” judgment is